samsuh/2025-learnings/README.md

 mod content;
 fn main() {let catalog = content::Catalog::new();}
 ```
 Third way is the most common way in the wild.
 Spread functionality into new folders as well as files.
+Folder+mod.rs make their own module. the content folder's mod.rs file has to import everything from the folder and make it public so it's accessible elsewhere. use `use super` to reference the parent directory to import mods around in sibling level files.
 ```
 ├── src
 │   ├── content